Three Weeks Road-Tripping In Northern Thailand.

 Reckon he could get a job?

-Where we stayed in Northern Thailand with kids
+Where we stayed in Northern Thailand

-• Chiang Mai: AirBnB [3 bedroom house, good location, self-contained; very clean and spacious; within five minutes walk to convenience stores and vegetable market; we stayed here twice!].
+A 3-bedroom house, good location, self-contained and very clean and spacious.
+Within five minutes walk to convenience stores and vegetable market.
+We stayed here twice!

-• Phayao: The Cozy Nest [a huge room, nice breakfast, bikes to borrow, restaurant across the road].
+A huge room, nice breakfast, bikes to borrow and a restaurant across the road.

-• Chiang Rai: Na Na Doo Homestay [Amazing!
+Amazing!
 Our favourite place to stay in Thailand.
 The host, Moo, is fantastic and suggested perfect outings that really did suit us and the kids – not just standard packages.
 We loved the swimming pool, and Moo’s breakfast each day.
-We stayed twice and highly recommend!].
+We stayed twice and highly recommend!

 Getting around in Northern Thailand hire a car to road trip Northern Thailand.
 Where to stay in Thailand Chiang Mai.

 We returned to the same spot in Lake Phayao after touring Northern Thailand, and I was doubling Oscar on my bike through the neighbourhood.
-As we rode past a cafe we heard, “Oscar… Osssscaaaar!” and the hotel receptionists were all out having dinner.
-The next day Gavin was back at the same Muay Thai boxing class and the guys are all waving out to Harry.

-It is always special to return to the same place and feel that comfort in the familiar.
+It is always special to return to the same place and feel that comfort in the familiar!

 Getting around Northern Thailand

-Northern Thailand is easy to get around!
 In Chiang Mai we used tuk tuks and Grab taxis to get around.
-And we walked a lot from the neighbourhood we were staying in, into the Old City Walls of Chiang Mai.
+We walked a lot from the neighbourhood we were staying in, into the Old City Walls of Chiang Mai.

 Getting around in Northern Thailand hire a car to road trip Northern Thailand.

-You can get around Northern Thailand by rental car (or tuk tuk!).
+You can get around Northern Thailand by rental car – or tuk tuk!

 Our budget for 3 weeks in Northern Thailand